ShowGa/3D_Portfolio2/README.md

 - Depoly to the render.com

 ## Appreciation
-This project come from the tutorial taught by <a href="https://github.com/adrianhajdin" target="_blank">Adrian Hajdin - JS Mastery</a>
+This project comes from the tutorial taught by <a href="https://github.com/adrianhajdin" target="_blank">Adrian Hajdin - JS Mastery</a>
 <br>
 JS Mastery Official Youtube channel : <a href="https://www.youtube.com/@javascriptmastery" target="_blank">LINK</a>